 Instead of large noisy drive trains powered by conventional motors, Canon USM lenses employ the minute electronic vibrations created by piezoelectric ceramic elements.
 The focusing action of the lens is fast and quiet, with virtually instantaneous stops and starts.
 USM lenses also draw minimal power from the camera, ensuring longer battery life.

 Wide-angle lenses and fast normal-focal-length lenses often suffer from spherical aberration.
 When the light rays coming through the center of the lens do not converge at the same point as light rays coming through the lens edge, the image appears blurred because there is no sharp point of focus.
 Canon's Aspherical elements use a varying curved surface to ensure that the entire image plane appears focused.
 Aspherical optics also help to correct curvilinear distortion as one might find in ultra wide-angle lenses.
+Finally, Canon can design aspherical elements with extremely precise variable curvature of one or both sides, making possible lighter and more compact lenses.

 Dust and Water-Resistant Construction